techienuru/Techienuru/README.md

 ## Hi there!
 I am Ibrahim Nurudeen 👋

 I'm Ibrahim Nurudeen Shehu, a Frontend Developer and AI Automation Engineer.
-I hold a Bachelor of Science degree in Computer Science and specialise in building user-centric interfaces and automation solutions using HTML, CSS, Bootstrap, Tailwind CSS, JavaScript, React.js, Jasmine, ShadCn, MongoDB, Node.js, Express, PostgreSQL, PHP, MySQL, and Git.
+I hold a Bachelor of Science degree in Computer Science and specialise in building user-centric interfaces and automation solutions using HTML, CSS, Bootstrap, Tailwind CSS, JavaScript, React.js, Jasmine, ShadCn, MongoDB, Node.js, Express, PostgreSQL, PHP, MySQL, Git, n8n, Zapier, and Make.

-Over the years, I’ve taken part in hands-on training and hackathons.
+Over the years, I’ve taken part in hands-on trainings and hackathons.
 In 2025, I was a Cohort 3 fellow with 3MTT Nigeria, where my team placed 3rd in the Nasarawa State Virtual Hackathon by building JobBridge — a local marketplace for short micro-tasks.

 From April to July 2025, I participated in Tech4Dev’s DFA 2.0 Challenge and completed a proctored online exam with strict measures.